ACDA Endowment Trust: Allen C. Lannom Fund

 Advancing the Choral Art into the next millennium

 The Lannom Fund of the ACDA Trust will award a young conductors (29 years of age or younger) the opportunity to engage in score study with a master conductor.
 The master conductor will be someone who is compatible with the interests of the young conductor selected and within reasonable proximity of the awardee.
 The master conductor may work with the awardee’s choir.
-To apply to the 2015 grant, please complete and submit the application below by May 15, 2015.

 About the Allen C. Lannom Fund